opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/grok.md

 ### Timer

 * `grokProcessingTime`: The time taken by individual records to match against patterns from `match`.
-The `avg` metric is the most useful metric for this timer because it provides you with an average value of the time it takes records to match.
+The `avg` metric is the most useful metric for this timer because it provides the average value of the time it takes records to match.